THE HISTORY OF THE

 Pontiac Sunbird

-Being essentially copies or 'body doubles' to the Chevrolet Monza, the 3 other GM division H-Bodies included many items that were standard on all models, Monza included.
+Buick, Oldsmobile, and a year later Pontiac, decided to jump in on the H-Body and offer up their own versions using the Monza as a basic platform to makes division-specific changes and additions to.
 1975 saw the Vega-styled dashpad standard on all 3 models and was replaced with the 75 Monza Towne Coupe-styled dashpad for 1976 and remained constant till the end of production in 1980.
 1976 saw the introduction of an optional 5-speed overdrive manual transmission which was available till 1979, 4-speed manual and 3-speed automatics were standard for all 6 years.
+Below is a division specific breakdown of each of these models.

 BUICK SKYHAWK

 1976 saw a new, and totally unique option added to any car, let alone a Buick.
 The introduction of a glass roof, called an Astroroof by Buick engineers.
 It was given an RPO Code of C06 and is, by far, the rarest option for the Skyhawk.
 The Astroroof also came with a thick aluminum 'targa' band than ran across the roof from passenger to driver's side, just behind the door frame and glass roof.
-With 1976 being the anniversary of the United States' independance, Buick came out with a special package for the Skyhawk, called the Free Spirit.
+Buick also introduced a Hawk Accent decor package which was a tasteful addition of striping and hawk decals.
+The 1976 Buick Century was the Indianapolic 500 Pace Car with a bold graphics package and Buick offered similar decor packages on various models, including the Skyhawk which was called the Free Spirit.
 A little known decal package that featured bold, colourful and wide decals on a silver Skyhawk.
 '76 also saw the introduction of a 5-speed manual transmission available as an option.

 1978 continued with the same 'egg-crate' grill but the Nighthawk edition was to become a one-year only option, and a rare one at that.
 Otherwise, '78 Skyhawk's remained virtually unchanged from the '77 model year.